 Step 4.
 Select the data to be extracted

 By selecting "Loop" from the last step, Octoparse will automatically select the first item of the list and click it open.
 Noted the extraction action we will be setting up for this page is going to apply to the rest of the list.
 So, let's look through the page to spot the data we want and capture it.
 Say we would like to capture the product title, rating, and score.

 Step 6.
 Scroll down to load complete content

 Just as with all the other multi-page websites, after we finish building up the list, we'll need to configure the task for pagination (page flipping) to enable multi-page scraping.
 Instead of using an ordinary "next page" button, justdial uses a technique called "infinitive scrolling", meaning additional webpage content is loaded dynamically as a user approaches the bottom of the page.

 This may seem a little tricky at first glance, luckily Octoparse can easily accommodate infinitive scrolling by having the page loaded completely before the extraction step.

-Here, I set scrolling times to 8, time interval to 2 second and select "Scrolling to bottom of the page " as Scroll way.
+Here, I set scrolling times to 8, time interval to 2 seconds and select "Scrolling to the bottom of the page " as Scroll way.